scrapinghub/scrapy-autoextract/README.rst

 The examples above extract an article from the page, but you may want to extract a different type of item, like a product or a job posting.
 It is as easy as using the correct type annotation in the callback.
-This is how the callback looks like if we need to extract a real state from the page::
+This is how the callback looks like if we need to extract real estate data from the page::

     def parse(self,